“Why do I have purple stretch marks, and what can I do to make them less noticeable?”

 For instance, laser treatments are considered extremely effective for stretch mark removal.

-Our team has recently shared a laser therapy for stretch marks report – and it seems like it’s really promising for anyone who can’t befriend their stretch marks, no matter what.
+Our team has recently shared a laser therapy for stretch marks report – and it seems like it’s quite promising for anyone who can’t befriend their stretch marks, no matter what.

 And why not?